6 July 2021

 A 1.2°C increase may not sound significant, but the world is already experiencing unprecedented extreme weather events, because of this rise in global average temperature.
-Last year alone saw huge fires in Australia and the western US, extreme flooding in China, India and Pakistan, and only last week a tornado in the Czech Republic.
+Previous years have seen huge fires in Australia and the western US, extreme flooding in China, India and Pakistan, and a tornado in the Czech Republic.

 Highlighting the severity of such small temperature changes, United Nations Secretary-General António Guterres said: